juliakay/book-reviews/Naked-Statistics-Wheelan.md

     - like a ruler set to inches instead of cm when you were expecting cm, exact and wrong
 2. The estimated and assunmptions of the underlying probabilites were wrong
     - Past events don't always predict future events, especially in the market
-3. They neglected their "tail risk"
+3. They neglected their "tail risk", , the small risk of some catastrophic outcome.
     - Focusinig on the 99% upside and not the potential 1% catastrophe

 Tips: